What is tinnitus?

 In most cases, the sufferer’s cochlea or hearing organ is functioning normally however has the perception that his or her ears are permanently damaged.
 Instead, it is the abnormal response of the auditory pathway to sound that causes a person to be intolerant to sounds.

-Read MoreHyperacusis & Mysophonia Management Services
+Read MoreHyperacusis & Misophonia Management Services

 Educational counselling